automuteus/automuteus/README.md

 ## Easiest:
 1. [Download the latest release executable (`.exe`) and `final.txt`](https://github.com/denverquane/amongusdiscord/releases) for this discord bot.
+If you don't see one for the current version, then simply create a new text document called `final.txt`, and put `DISCORD_BOT_TOKEN = ` as the contents.
 2. Paste the Bot Token you obtained in the pre-installation into the `final.txt` file, after the `=` sign.
 3. Run the executable from step 1, either by double-clicking or using `./amongusdiscord.exe` in a terminal window.
 4. [Download the latest `amonguscapture.exe`](https://github.com/denverquane/amonguscapture/releases).
 If you are running the Discord bot remotely,